azuech/ZPac/docs/README.md

 ## 20. Technical References Used

-Reference materials are used to *understand* the target behavior — not as code to port.
+Reference materials are used to *understand* the target behavior.
 For every system (ghost AI, speed, audio, rendering) the "what" is studied from documentation and published analyses; the "how" is designed specifically for the Zeal.

 ### 20.1 Project Documentation